-So you have decided to buy your first pair of binoculars, which is exciting.
+So you have decided to buy your first pair of hunting binoculars, which is exciting.
 But before you break open the piggy bank, there are a few things you need to know.
-Key among them, what do the numbers on binoculars mean.
+The key among them is what do the numbers on binoculars mean.

 Binoculars have several numbers printed on them.
-These numbers are meant to give you the buyer a wide range of information about the binocular you are about to buy.
+These numbers are meant to give you a wide range of information about the binocular you are about to buy.

-That being said, in this article, we will be discussing about the Meaning of Binocular Numbers
+That being said, in this article, we will be discussing the Meaning of Binocular Numbers.

 When you look at a binocular, you will notice a number consisting of two figures.
 For example, 8×40 or 10×50.
 So what exactly does this number mean, and what does it say about the binocular.